amperity/amperity-docs/amperity_datagrid/source/realtime.rst

 #.
 The Streaming Ingest API is the only supported data source for real-time tables.
 #.
 Data is loaded to real-time tables as an upsert; data may not be deleted from a real-time table.
 #.
 Real-time table schemas cannot be updated.
 Create a new real-time table, and then connect that table to the stream that contains the updated schema.
 (This may be the same Streaming Ingest API endpoint.)
-#.
-Data from real-time tables is not tracked within segments or campaigns and is not shown in segment metrics or tracking.

 .. realtime-howitworks-limitations-end